18F/handbook/_pages/policies/tech-policies/security-incidents.md

 An “incident” or “information security incident” is a violation - or an imminent threat of violation - of information security or privacy policies, acceptable use policies, or standard security practices.

 If you detect any unusual or suspicious activity on your computer, DO NOT turn off your computer.
 By turning off the computer, valuable evidence may be lost.
-If you observe or suspect prohibited material or programs on GSA systems, or inappropriate use of GSA systems, report it immediately to the [GSA IT Service Desk](itservicedesk@gsa.gov ).
+If you observe or suspect prohibited material or programs on GSA systems, or inappropriate use of GSA systems, report it immediately to the [GSA IT Service Desk] <a href="mailto:itservicedesk@gsa.gov?subject=Security Incident">

  It is critical that you notify GSA IR within 1 hour of suspected incident and provide all available information to assist the response team with triage.
 If email is unavailable, [contact them another way](https://insite.gsa.gov/employee-resources/information-technology).

  Potentially sensitive data must never be shared in Slack, GitHub, or transmitted via email.
-Include the hyperlink to the [GSA Google Drive](#setting-up-My-Drive-for-sensitive-information-sharing) folder in the top summary of the GitHub Issue.
+Include the hyperlink to the [GSA Google Drive](#setting-up-my-drive-for-sensitive-information-sharing) folder in the top summary of the GitHub Issue.
 At this time, GSA Google Drive is the only approved method of secure data transmission during an active incident

  If **_classified information_** is part of the incident, do not attach the information to your report.
 Wait for instructions from the GSA Incident Response (IR) team.
 If you do not receive a timely acknowledgement of your report, you can phone the IR team via the numbers listed in Section 3.1.1 of the [GSA IT Security Procedural Guide](https://insite.gsa.gov/portal/getMediaData?mediaId=558637).